5 stars

 Step 2: Company Registration & Legal Setup

-Step 4: Prepare Supporting Evidence
+Step 3: Prepare Supporting Evidence

-• Incorporation and ownership documents
+• Incorporation and ownership documents;

-• Hiring plans or employment contracts
+• Hiring plans or employment contracts;

-• Any proof of business activity or community involvement
+• Any proof of business activity or community involvement.

 Step 5: Medical Exam & Police Clearance (Optional but Recommended)

-While not mandatory, submitting an upfront medical exam and police clearance certificate with your application may improve your chances of faster processing under Canada’s Global Skills Strategy (GSS).
-In our experience, GSS cases are often processed in under 2 months.
+While not mandatory, submitting an upfront medical exam and police clearance certificate with your application may significantly speed up processing under Canada’s Global Skills Strategy (GSS).

 Step 6: Submit Your Application & Wait for a Decision